Smoothies Are the New Salad—These Recipes Help You Get Your Veggies In

 Pictured recipe: Carrot Cake Smoothie

 Green smoothies are the most popular vegetable smoothies.
 Dark, leafy greens like spinach and kale are fantastic for smoothies because they incorporate easily and can be disguised by whatever fruit you choose.
 To keep those chopped bits of greens from sticking to the blender's sides and lid, try blending the greens with liquid first, then adding the remaining ingredients.
+Frozen spinach and kale work just as well as fresh for smoothies, so keep some bags on hand in your fridge.

 Vegetables with a high water content (fresh zucchini, cucumber and bell pepper) also blend well.